Pediatric Eye Exam

 When should children have their first eye exam?

-The eye exam methods our optometrists use at Decatur Family Eye Care depend on the age of the child, but in all cases, the comprehensive eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and if needed, prescribing eyeglasses.
+The eye exam methods our optometrists use at Decatur Family Eye Care depend on the age of the child.
+However, in all cases, a pediatric eye exam will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing their eye alignment, conducting an eye health evaluation, and if needed, prescribing eyeglasses.

 Why are eye exams important for children?